tdincer/tdincer.github.io/index.md

 I developed this algorithm to register the volumetric brain scans of mice so that neuroscientists can track the same cells in different scans.

-I have also developed a Streamlit app that allows users to test the algorithm.
+I also developed a Streamlit app that allows users to test the algorithm.
 The Streamlit app sends requests to a Flask app to retrieve the results.
 While the app is not currently hosted online, I'm available to provide a demonstration for those interested.